Gursharan2803/Asteroseismology-ML-code/README.md

 # Asteroseismology-ML-code

-The python file contains the model code for the prediction of seismic parameters of the subgiants stars.
+The Python file CNN_LSTM_hybrid_model.py contains the model code for predicting the seismic parameters of subgiant stars.